SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

    Further targets can be used to report on optional aspects of the certificate, such as particularly good security and encryption measures.
 7. _(Certificate-scope) version_:
    A collection of modules and a collection of targets, one of them being "main".
    Note that a collection of modules can again be construed as a (larger) module.
-We opt use one module per standard version, as mentioned above, in order to make commonalities between certificate-scope versions explicit.
+We opt to use one module per standard version, as mentioned above, in order to make commonalities between certificate-scope versions explicit.
 8. _Certificate scope_:
    A list of certificate-scope versions.